 As driving while under the influence is seen as a life-threatening act, anything less than a life-threatening medical emergency would arguably not meet the standards required for medical emergency defense.
 Therefore, committing a DUI because someone’s leg is broken would likely not fall under an emergency scenario.

-Additionally, any act that is not absolutely necessary would arguably not meet the standards required for a medical emergency defense.
+Additionally, any act that is not absolutely necessary would arguably not meet the standards required for medical emergency defense.
 Therefore, if the intoxicated person could have called 911 to avoid having to drive, he or she could be found guilty of a DUI because driving was not absolutely necessary.

 Fleeing for One’s Life